xsuchy/ada-zangemann-cz/docs/translation-guidelines.md

 * Names: Ada, Zangemann, Alan must not to be changed.
-The other names are also mostly references to existing people in computer history or science, but if you want to change them in order to make it easier for children to relate to the characters we should find names which are still common but connected to important figures in the computer history.
+The other names are also mostly references to existing people in computer history or science, but if you want to change them in order to make it easier for children to relate to the characters you should find names which are still common but connected to important figures in the computer history.
 If you have problems with that, feel free to reach out to Matthias.
 Please also make sure to just exchange male names with male